jmag0021/DevOps-SmartCow-Assignment/Task1-DockerizeTheApplication/README.md

         - First copying the fils to the /app directory
         - Running of pip to install required modules for the applications ( optional --quite to silence output)
         - Setup environmental variables accordingly to run

 2. Create Dockerfile for sys-stats
+    - Using multi stage dockerfile
+        - first stage we are using node alpine image to build the react app
+        - second stage the nginx proxy is refering to the build result of the node image to serve the webapp

+3. Creating the dokercompose